 - Find a shared solution

 Each participant highlighted the main objectives to be achieved so to use them as performance indicators (kpi).
-From these the three main ones were selected in a priority scale.
+Eventually, the three major were selected in a priority scale.

 Context of use and user profile

-The team was asked to analyze the objectives from a different perspective, answering a series of questions such as:
+The team was asked to analyze business goals from a different perspective, answering a series of questions such as: